 The tatty AA™ road atlas is still the preferred method of navigation in these wheels but it might finally be time to embrace the Sat Nav.
 Heading to Hastings, a wrong turn seems to have been taken, you see.

-There's no sign of the traditional, seaside resort and the surroundings are all tarred weatherboarding that's typical in these parts.
+There's no sign of the traditional, seaside resort and the surroundings are all tarred weatherboarding that's typical elsewhere in these parts.

 They look a lot like 'net lofts' so that means this must be some old fishing village or other?